imodpasteur/ZOLA-3D/README.md

 ## Installation

 The easiest way to install ZOLA-3D is to use the Fiji update system.
+The installation requires 15 minutes.
+If you plan to benefit from GPU acceleration, plugin installation requires 15 minutes more.

 1. Launch Fiji
 2. Select `Help` -> `Update`